 A new way of storing your content has been developed in order to move away from Sony’s proprietary PS Vita memory card.
 You can now use a Micro SD card to store all of your homebrew and game content.
 Though this takes some setting up, this is the preferred way of storage.
 This SD2Vita tutorial will help you set one up.

-The SD2Vita adapter uses your PS Vita game card slot so if you play a lot of physical Vita game cartridges it may be inconvenient for some users.
-Personally, I think the ability to use a MicroSD card (up to 256 GB) outweighs this.
+The SD2Vita adapter uses your PS Vita game card slot so if you play a lot of physical Vita game cartridges it may be inconvenient for you.
+Personally, I think the ability to use a MicroSD card (up to 256 GB) outweighs that fact.
+Plus, at the end of this tutorial you’ll find information to help you install your physical Vita games onto your MicroSD card.

 3. Micro SD Cards (SD2Vita supports up to 256 GB)